Ruth Dudley Edwards: Unionism and anti-Irish republicanism

 Dudley Edwards describes herself as having grown up in a "Catholic tribe" which "was given an absurdly exaggerated and often invented narrative of their past sufferings which the Protestant tribe were not educated to counter" and has written sympathetically of Ulster Unionism.
 At the same time, she stated that she is "not in principle against Irish unification".
-In 2000 Dudley Edwards had written, "I am neither [Irish] nationalist nor unionist, just a democrat."
+In 2000 Dudley Edwards wrote "I am neither [Irish] nationalist nor unionist, just a democrat."

-In a February 2022 column, titled "It's official – I am now a unionist!", she acknowledged that politically she is a Unionist, claiming " the awfulness of Sinn Féin and many of their weaselly fellow-travellers have succeeded in making me embrace unionism".
+In a February 2022 column, titled "It's official – I am now a unionist!", she acknowledged that politically she was a Unionist, claiming "the awfulness of Sinn Féin and many of their weaselly fellow-travellers have succeeded in making me embrace unionism".

 In a radio debate with historian Tim Pat Coogan over Ken Loach's 2006 film The Wind That Shakes the Barley, in which neither historian had seen the film beforehand, Dudley Edwards was "highly critical of what she saw as being little more than a lopsided, anti-British, pro-IRA propaganda piece.
 At one point, she suggested that historical accuracy would have been better served if Loach had made reference to the IRA's pogrom against the Protestant population in Cork.", to which Coogan responded that revisionists "ignored the fact that the murdered Protestants of Cork were informers."
-Her criticism of the film extended to a newspaper review, still without having seen the film.